 READ: May 2018

 Summary: This book takes on the heart of the Gospel.
 Is it really grace by faith alone?
 If so, what does that mean with respect to our following Jesus?
 Hull & Sobels shine light on the common belief that following is a Gospel “add-on”.
 The result is an important book, because, the Gospel you preach determines the disciple you produce.
-I enjoyed this well-written book, but it can get repetitive.
+I enjoyed this well-written book, but it does get repetitive.
 There's a glaring hole in this book as well...what about Paul's communication of the Gospel?
 It's very different than Jesus' communication that Hull & Sobels focus on.
 I wish they would have dealt with that because while they say this isn't a Gospel-add on, the silence on the Pauline Gospel makes it more difficult to fully embrace.

 Chapters: Introduction Part 1 – The Gospel Jesus Preached 1.The Discipleship Gospel 2.
 Wait, What is the Gospel?
 3. The Essential Elements of Jesus’ Gospel Part 2 – The Gospel We Preach 4.
 Preach the Kingdom 5.
 Proclaim Jesus as the Christ 6.
 Disciple Unto Death and Resurrection 7.
 Follow Jesus and Be Saved 8.
 Repent and Believe the Gospel Part 3 – The Disciples We Make 9.
 Finally!
 A Gospel Definition 10.
 Discipleship Begins in the Pulpit 11.
 From the Pulpit to the Pew 12.
 Discipleship is Evangelism 13.
 Creating a Disciple-Making Movement 14.
 Bringing It Down to Earth 15.
 Developing Your Plan